levsero/test_embed/doc/zesettings.md

 #### tags

-Adds one or more [tags](https://support.zendesk.com/hc/en-us/articles/203662096-Using-tags) to any ticket created with the Web Widget.
+In contact form adds one or more [tags](https://support.zendesk.com/hc/en-us/articles/203662096-Using-tags) to any ticket created with the Web Widget.

+In chat adds one or more tags to the visitors chat session.

 Note: The tags are visible in the JavaScript console in the user's browser.